lk-geimfari/mimesis/docs/installation.rst

     (env) ➜ ! pip install mimesis

-Installation using *poetry* is pretty same:
+Installation using *poetry* is pretty much the same:

 .. code-block:: sh